pengsihua2023/Deep-Learning-Lecture-Notes-English/08. Model training technology integration/Learning rate adjustment method/Overview of Learning Rate Adjustment Methods.md

 ### 1. **Non-Adaptive Learning Rate Adjustment Methods**

-Non-adaptive methods adjust the learning rate based on predefined rules or schedules, without relying on historical gradient information.
+Non-adaptive methods typically adjust the learning rate based on predefined rules or scheduling strategies, without relying on historical gradient information.
 These methods are often used with simple optimizers (such as SGD).

 #### (1) **Fixed Learning Rate**

 * **Description**: Uses a constant learning rate throughout training.
 * **Advantages**: Simple and easy to implement, suitable for simple tasks.
-* **Disadvantages**: Cannot adapt to complex optimization problems, prone to oscillations or slow convergence.
+* **Disadvantages**: Difficult to adapt to complex optimization problems, prone to oscillations or slow convergence.
 * **Applicable Scenarios**: Small datasets or tasks with simple model structures.
 * **PyTorch Example**: